 What is the minimum budget you recommend for animation?

 A practical starting point for professional corporate animation in Melbourne is around $3,000.
-This allows time for script development, basic storyboard, artwork and sound.
-Smaller budgets usually require a very simple treatment or reuse of existing assets.
+Budgets below this level generally require a very simple visual treatment or the reuse of existing assets.

 What makes an animation more expensive?

-Costs increase when there are more custom illustrations, detailed characters, complex scenes, multiple locations, a large number of stakeholder reviews or tight deadlines.
-3D animation and technical visualisation also sit at a higher price point because they require specialist skills and longer production time.
+Animation costs increase with custom illustration, detailed characters, complex scenes, multiple environments, additional review rounds, or tight deadlines.
+3D animation and technical visualisation also sit at a higher price point due to specialist skills and longer production time.

 How long does an animation project take from briefing to delivery?